• Skip to primary navigation

 • Sweating more than usual

-• losing weight with poor appetite
+• losing weight with a poor appetite

 Home Remedies/Little Hacks to Treat Indigestion in Babies (0 to 12 Months)